Helsingør–Helsingborg ferry route: Renaissance to 19th century

 King Frederick I decided in 1524 that Elsinore would exempt from paying royal taxes, on the condition that "his people" should be shipped across the route for free.
 This was a heavy burden on the people of Elsinore during wartime.

 In 1630 the ferry route was established and a "ferry team" was created.
 The size of the ferry crews and the fares were regulated by law.
 Contrary to other ferries within the Kingdom of Denmark, the "Helsingør færgelaug" (Helsingør ferry team) received all rights to sail the route as a vague monopoly.
 The ferry team was also awarded a part of the Sound Dues for ships that also used the ferries for parts of their cargo.

 In 1836 a shipping line began to use the paddle steamer Maria on the route.
-This wasn't well liked by "Helsingør færgelaug", who complained in defence of their 200-year-old privileges.
+This was not well liked by "Helsingør færgelaug", who complained in defence of their 200-year-old privileges.
 The ferry men won in court.
 From 1840 "Helsingør færgelaug" received a legal monopoly on the route.
 But times were about to change with the industrial revolution.

 The "Helsingør færgelaug" continued until 1882, when Christian IX formally abolished the monopoly.
 However, in practice the monopoly was abandoned already by 1874, as Denmark's largest shipping line at the time had begun to operate on the route.